Learn about our ESDL Family

 Amrisha received her Ph.D. in Psychology from the Max Planck Institute for Evolutionary Anthropology and the Free University Berlin (Germany) in 2010.
 Prior to starting at UVA in 2014, she was a Dilthey Postdoctoral Fellow at the Max Planck Institute for Evolutionary Anthropology.
 Amrisha is a Fellow of APS.
 She received the SRCD Outstanding Doctoral Dissertation Award in 2011, the APA Division 7 Dissertation Award in 2012, an APS ‘Rising Star’ designation in 2015, the APS Janet Taylor Spence Award for Transformative Early Career Contributions in 2018, and the Max Planck Institute Sabbatical Award in 2021.
 Her research has been funded by the John Templeton Foundation, the National Institutes of Health, and the Volkswagen Foundation.
 She is a faculty fellow of the LIFE Academy and a faculty affiliate of Youth-Nex.

-Note for prospective PhD students: Amrisha is NOT accepting a PhD student for Fall 2025.
+Note for prospective PhD students: Amrisha IS planning to accept a PhD student for Fall 2026

 Yuhang Shu